hakhuong/Titanic-death-prediction-with-SparkML/README.md

-# Titanic-death-prediction-with-SparkML
 This one of the projects that I practiced using big data tools like Spark.

 # Use Case Name
 Using Spark MLib in Machine Learning, predict survival in Titanic dataset

 # Introduction
 The goal of this project is to predict the survival rate of passenger on the Titanic.
 This project used multiple methods to predict the survival rate, such as regression, decision tree and random forest.
 Basic EDA and data manipulation to get the data ready for machine learning were also done.
 I added few more lines of code about model evaluation to better understand the effectiveness of models.